 - Make sure the ramen noodles are touching the bottom of the skillet (and the water) so that it cooks properly.

 - Flip the ramen half way through to help the noodles cook through.

 - Don’t skip the sesame oil.
 It really kicks it up a notch!
-If you like it spicy, use sesame chilli oil instead.
+If you like it spicy, use sesame chili oil instead.

-Can I use any kind of ramen noodles for this stir fry?
+Can I use any type of ramen noodles for this stir fry?

 Yes, you can!
-I like using the instant ramen noodles because it’s easier and faster to cook.
+I like to use instant ramen noodles because they are easier and faster to cook.

 - You can use the slightly thicker ramen noodles (usually compressed into a circle, and in my opinion a better version of instant noodles).
 When I use these noodles, I use two packets, with each weighing about 4 oz.
 I like these more because the noodles are chewier and thicker and don’t get soggy too easily.
 They do need more water and a slightly longer time to cook as well.

-Can I use other types of noodles instead of ramen for this recipe?
+Can I use other types of noodles instead of ramen for this stir fry recipe?

 Yes!
-But you will have to change the method of cooking.
+But you will have to change the cooking process.
 If you’re using authentic dried ramen noodles (not the instant kind), or soba noodles, or rice noodles, or glass noodles, then follow these changes in the recipe to get the same results.

 - Cook 7 – 8 oz of the noodles in water, separately from the stir fry.

 - While the noodles are cooking, you can prepare the chicken and vegetables and cook this stir fry almost all the way through.
 DO NOT add the water to the stir fry.